Jdacky95/Rock-Paper-Scissors-/README.md

 # Rock, Paper, Scissors

-My webpage is a classic game of Rock, Paper, Scissors that utilises Javascript so the user can play against the computer in a first to five format to decide the Champion.
+My webpage is a classic game of "Rock, Paper, Scissors" that utilises Javascript to provide a fun interactive game where the user can play against the computer in a first to five format to decide the Champion.
----

 ![Am I responsive page screenshot](assets/images/am-i-responsive-screenshot.png)

 # Features
 ---